martinboers/plcnext-book/src/ch02-04-firmware.md

 * Download the firmware update file (ZIP archive) for your controller from the Phoenix Contact website.

-  For the AXC F 2152, you can browse [directly to the firmware download page][fw-download].
-For other PLCnext Control devices, you need to navigate to the firmware download page through the relevant product page on the Phoenix Contact website.

 * Extract the `.raucb` file from the archive.

   Now you can guess (correctly) that PLCnext Control devices use [RAUC][rauc] for firmware updates.